Skip to content

 2- On-premise ERP

 On premise software helps you control everything and is considered as the traditional model to deploy the software.
 The ERP system is installed in the data centre at your preferred location.
 The maintenance and installation of the software is the responsibility of the team.
-Today, a number of companies that have been deploying on-premise ERP systems are upgrading to cloud ERPs due to the agile nature.
+Today, a number of companies that have been deploying on-premise ERP systems are upgrading to cloud ERPs due to their agile nature.

 3- Hybrid-ERP

 Hybrid ERP is especially relevant for those companies who are looking for the benefits of on-premise and cloud ERP deployment to meet their business needs.
-Here, some applications and data will be saved in the cloud and the rest will be saved on-premise as per the company requirements.
+Here, some applications and data will be saved in the cloud and the rest will be saved on-premise as per the company’s requirements.
 Usually, hybrid-ERP is referred to as a two-tier ERP system.

 4- Open-source ERP